-Propane fridges are amazing appliances for so many reasons.
+Propane refrigerators are amazing appliances for so many reasons.
 They’re:

 - Silent – they won’t keep you up at night.